Support - Alimony & Child

 Or Call 1-850-488-5437

-not have to go to the bank to deposit your payments.
-You will receive the deposits whether you are
+Your payments are not subject to postal service delays.
+There are no lost or stolen checks.
+You will not have to go to the bank to deposit your payments.
+You will receive the deposits whether you are ill or on vacation.
+Funds may be available sooner than mailed payments.

-for direct deposit to be set up.
-They may be reached at 1-800-622-5437 or their office is located at
+If the Florida Department of Revenue currently handles your case, you must contact their office in order for direct deposit to be set up.
+They may be reached at 1-800-622-5437 or their office is located at 1649 Tamiami Trail, Unit 1A, Port Charlotte, Florida 33948

 Direct deposit will begin after the Clerk's Office has received your completed authorization form.
-This
+This normally takes 2-3 business days to activate.
+Any payments received between the receipt of your authorization form and the start of the direct deposits will be mailed to you.

 Yes, however a Court Order signed by a Judge is required

-Yes, there is a Supreme Court approved packets that can be purchased at the Clerk of Court Civil Division,
+Yes, there is a Supreme Court approved packets that can be purchased at the Clerk of Court Civil Division, or the forms can be downloaded from the Supreme Court website.

-Please note that if your case has been transferred from another state, you may be required to continue
+Support will automatically stop once the child turns 18, unless the court order mandates a different date.
+Please note that if your case has been transferred from another state, you may be required to continue paying child support past the age of 18.